Shop

 Pros

-Many opt to keep their hair short, finding that it’s much more low maintenance.
+Many opt to keep their hair short, finding that it’s much lower maintenance.
 Remember, there’s still plenty of versatility in styling short hair.

 Shop Honey & Ginger Styling Gel for $11.99